hoc-ppu/lawchecker/README.md

 # LawChecker

-Automated test for UK Parliament legislative papers.
+Automated checks/compares for UK Parliament legislative papers.

 You can create:
 - an HTML added names report